-With Structured Field Content you can easily link information on your site with external or internal sources in Kirby.
+With YAML content and the pages field you can easily link information on your site with other sources in Kirby.
 All examples below are based on the Starterkit.

-Add a new field to any of your content files, which you'd like to add related pages to:
+Add a new field to any of your content files to which you'd like to add related pages:

-You are free to name the field with related pages however you like, as long as you take care of using the right variable in the template later.
+You are free to name the field that contains the related pages however you like, as long as you take care of using the right variable in the template later.

 Add any number of related pages with the YAML syntax.
-To link pages, you simply use the UIR (the URL without your domain).
-Since the URI is unique, Kirby will always be able to find the right page, even if you change the content or the sorting number of it.
-You only need to be careful if you change the location of a page or its folder name.
+To link pages, store their URI (the URL without your domain) in the content file.
+Since the URI is unique, Kirby will always be able to find the right page, even if you change its content or its sorting number.
+You have to be careful, however, if you change the location of a page or its folder name.

 Accessing those related posts in your templates could look like this: